ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 * **CTX_500**.
 This is a device commercialized by the company BrainBox that has 4 ring elements, with a focal length of 63.2 mm and F# = 0.98, and operates at 500 kHz.
 The system can steer the focal spot location (measured by the center of half-peak intensity or -3dB) from 33 to 80 mm from the outplane of the device.
 * **DTX_500**.
 This is a device commercialized by the company BrainBox that has 4 ring elements, with a focal length of 144.9 mm and F# = 2.26, and operates at 500 kHz.
 The system can steer the focal spot location (measured by the center of half-peak intensity or -3dB) from 50 to 120 mm from the outplane of the device.
 * **H246**.
 This is a flat ring-type device that has 2 annular elements, with a diameter of 33.6 mm and operates at 500 kHz.
 It offers some degree of focusing by using two transducer elements.
 * **BSonix**.
-These are devices commercialized by the company Brainsonix at fixed focal lengths of 35, 55, 65 and 80 mm as reported in [Schafer *et al.*](https://doi.org/10.1109/TUFFC.2020.3006781).
+These are devices commercialized by the company Brainsonix at fixed focal lengths of 35, 55, 65 and 80 mm as reported in
+<a href="https://doi.org/10.1109/TUFFC.2020.3006781" target="_blank">Schafer et al.</a>.
 * **I12378**.
 This is a 128-element device operating at 650 kHz with a focal length of 72 mm and F#=0.7.
 * **ATAC**.
 This is a 128-element device operating at 1 MHz with a focal length 53.2 mm and F#=0.9.
 * **REMOPD**.
 This is a 256-element flat 2D array commercialized by the company Fraunhofer IBMT capable to operate at 300 and 490 kHz with a diameter of 58 mm.